brgordon17/fvfm-prediction/README.md

 text](https://github.com/brgordon17/fvfm-prediction/blob/master/figs/prediction_boxplot.png)
 <!-- image: end -->

-This repository contains the R code used in this experiment.
+This repository contains the R code used for the experiment described in Chapter 5 of BGs PH.D. thesis.
 The following folders contain:

   - [R/](R/): All scripts to fully reproduce the data, analysis, figures and tables in this chapter